 - How did you decide on the two artworks you finally chose? - What features of the artworks do you like?
 Please use art terminology to explain your choices such as: line, colour, shape, tone, texture ... - What details did you see in the artwork that might not be visible in a photograph of the artwork? - What do you think your artwork is about?
-Are there any clues in the details you have written down about the artwork that can help you, such as the title or the materials that have been used? - How did the artist present their work?
-Consider why you think the artist chose this way to present their work. - Does the artwork have a lot of space around it?
-Make some notes about where the artwork is placed and why space might be important. - What connections do you notice between the artwork you chose and the other artworks nearby?
-Think about the decisions made to put artworks near one another, or far away from each other.
+Are there any clues in the details you have written down about the artwork that can help you, such as the title or the materials that have been used? - How was your artwork presented?
+Take note of whether there is/isn't a frame and why you think the artist chose this way to present their work.

+- Does the artwork have a lot of space around it?
+Make some notes about where the artwork is placed and why space might be important. - What connections do you notice between your artwork and the other artworks nearby?
+Think about the decisions made to put artworks together, or far away from each other.